ayoub-asseli/Predicting_Football_Result/README.md

 <h3> What is Booking Soccer ? </h3>

-<p> Our solution allows to predict the outcome of a football match of 5 leagues : </p>
+<p> Our solution allows to "predict" the outcome of a football match of 5 leagues : </p>

 <ul>
   <li> Ligue 1 </li>